f4llc0nn/lrtool/README.md

 - HTML5 interface using Flask and Clarity.Design
 - ~Simplify/remove unused options like SORT BY and REVERSE~
 - ~Add a "device_count" field~
+- ~Option to choose a custom profile in config file~

 ## Main Sources:
 https://developer.carbonblack.com \